dominguez-posh/Starface-PS-Module/README.md

 Get-StarfaceUser | Set-Starfaceuser -FaxHeader "Contosoo Inc."
 ```
+Adding a new Starface User
 ```powershell
 Add-StarfaceUser (FamilyName),(Firstname),(email) ((FaxHeader),etc,)
 #Adds a new User with given information
 ```
+Removing a  specific user with or without pipe

 ```powershell
 Remove-StarfaceUser (UserID)